The other day I woke up into a sea of anxiety yet again.

 But this time, instead of just thinking, “oh look, there’s more anxiety,” I had a surprising thought:

 I wonder if I’m having a mid-life crisis.

-A few hours later I was sitting with my boyfriend chatting about this and that, when out of the blue he mentions that he has been thinking about what it means to have a mid-life crisis.
+A few hours later I was sitting with my boyfriend chatting about my latest win and Florida online casinos in general, when out of the blue he mentions that he has been thinking about what it means to have a mid-life crisis.

 As if I needed any more confirmation than that.

 I guess I just always assumed I wouldn’t be “one of those people” who goes through a mid-life crisis.

 Here is why: one of my neighbors at the last place I lived went through one while I was living next door.
 He went out and bought a really fancy sports car, started gambling a lot with online bookmakers accepting pay pal and at the casinos and divorced his wife.